Services we offer

 Any cat must be either released, taken to a veterinarian or RSPCA Lonsdale located at Myer Road, Lonsdale (contact details above) within 12 hours of capture.
 Whilst the RSPCA does not charge for accepting stray cats, donations are always welcome.

 Further details regarding this legislation can be obtained by visiting the Department of Sustainability, Environment, Water, Population and Communities website.

 RSPCA Lonsdale phone: 8329 6000

 RSPCA Head quarters phone: 1300 4 RSPCA (1300 4 77722)

 The City of Marion does not keep a register of lost cats.

-If you have lost your cat, please see our Lost animals page.
-Lost Animals
+If you have lost your cat, please visit our Lost Animals page.

 It is also advisable to place a notice in your local shopping centre, perhaps do a local letter box drop, or consider putting an advertisement in the local newspaper.